microsoft/napajs/examples/tutorial/estimate-pi-in-parrallel/README.md

 # Estimate PI in parallel
-This example is designed to demonstrate concurrent executions of tasks across multiple workers of napa zone.
+This example demonstrates concurrent execution of tasks across multiple workers of napa zone.

 With Monte Carlo method to evaluate PI, multiple batches of points were evaluated by a napa zone asynchronously.
 The napa zone was initialized with 4 workers, so different batches could be evaluated concurrently by different workers.
-After all the batches finished its evalutation, the resutls were aggregated to get the final PI evaluation.
+After all the batches finished their evalutation, the resutls were aggregated to get the final PI evaluation.

 ## How to run
 1. go to directory of "examples/tutorial/estimate-pi-in-parrallel"